 • Black socks

-We have introduced a number of optional items to add warmth and choice to the kit for students.
+We have introduced a number of optional items to add warmth and choice to the kit for students, however these items should be brought to lessons as well as the compulsory PE kit, not as a replacement.
 These include:

 • Reversible black and gold Academy Rugby shirt